Chapter 3. What does the subscriptions service track?

-Tracks RHEL on physical systems, virtual systems, and public cloud.
-If your RHEL installations predate certificate-based subscription management, subscription watch will not track that inventory.
+The subscriptions service tracks RHEL on physical systems, virtual systems, and public cloud.
+If your RHEL installations predate certificate-based subscription management, the subscriptions service will not track that inventory.

 - Tracks physical RHEL usage in CPU sockets, organized by architecture and variants for x86.